Flat quasi-Frobenius Lie superalgebras: Classification of flat quasi-Frobenius Lie superalgebras of low dimensions

 \begin{itemize} \item[$(i)$] $(\g^1, \br, \om)$ \textup{(}in the basis $\{x_1, x_2, x_3, x_3 \, | \,y_1\}$\textup{)}:

 \item[$(ii)$] $(\g^2, \br, \om)$ \textup{(}in the basis $\{x_1, x_2 \, | \,y_1, y_2, y_3\}$\textup{)}:

 \end{itemize} \end{Proposition}

-\begin{proof} Let $(\mathfrak{g},\om)$ be a flat orthosymplectic quasi-Frobenius non-abelian Lie superalgebra of total dimension $5$.
-According to Theorem~\ref{central}, such an algebra is an odd or even flat double extension of the three-dimensional abelian quasi-Frobenius Lie superalgebra $(\mathfrak{b}, \omega_{\mathfrak{b}})$ by means of $(\xi, b_0)$.
+\begin{proof} Let $(\mathfrak{g},[\; , \;], \om)$ be a flat orthosymplectic quasi-Frobenius non-abelian Lie superalgebra of total dimension $5$.
+According to Theorem~\ref{central}, such a superalgebra is an odd or even flat double extension of the three-dimensional abelian quasi-Frobenius Lie superalgebra $(\mathfrak{b},[\;,\;]_\fb, \omega_{\mathfrak{b}})$ by means of $(\xi, b_0)$.
 By Prop. \ref{solution admissible dim3}, we have:

 \underline{The case where $(\xi, b_0)$ is an even admissible pair}.
-We have the following cases: \begin{itemize} \item[$(i)$] If $\xi=0$ and $b_0=\alpha e_{1}+\beta e_2$, and $\om=e_1^*\wedge e^*_2+f_1^*\wedge f^*_1$, where $\alpha,\beta\in \mathbb{R}$, then according to \eqref{Liebrackets1}, there exists a basis $\{e,d,e_{1},e_2\mid f_1\}$ of $\mathfrak{g}$ such that the Lie brackets are given by
+We have the following cases: \begin{itemize} \item[$(i)$] If $\xi=0$ and $b_0=\alpha e_{1}+\beta e_2$, and $\om=e_1^*\wedge e^*_2+f_1^*\wedge f^*_1$, where $\alpha,\beta\in \mathbb{K}$, then according to \eqref{Liebrackets1}, there exists a basis $\{e,d,e_{1},e_2\mid f_1\}$ of $\mathfrak{g}$ such that the Lie brackets are given by

 Since $(\g, \br)$ is non-abelian, then $(\alpha,\beta)\neq(0,0)$.
-If for instance $\beta\neq0$, then we put Thus $(\mathfrak{g},\om)$ is symplectomorphic to $(\g^1, \br, \om)$. \item[$(ii)$] If $\xi\neq 0$ and $b_0=\alpha e_{1}$ where $\alpha\in \mathbb{K}$, then according to \eqref{Liebrackets1}, there exists a basis $\{e,d,e_{1},e_2\mid f_1\}$ of $\mathfrak{g}$ such that the Lie brackets are given by
+If for instance $\beta\neq0$, then we put Thus $(\mathfrak{g},[\;,\;], \om)$ is symplectomorphic to $(\g^1, \br, \om)$. \item[$(ii)$] If $\xi\neq 0$ and $b_0=\alpha e_{1}$ where $\alpha\in \mathbb{K}$, then according to \eqref{Liebrackets1}, there exists a basis $\{e,d,e_{1},e_2\mid f_1\}$ of $\mathfrak{g}$ such that the Lie brackets are given by

 Put Thus, in this new basis, the Lie brackets and the form are reduced to